Angular bispectrum of matter number counts in cosmic structures

-Finally, thanks to our analysis, we now have access to the contribution of each term in the relativistic bispectrum, and thus have improved control of potential systematic errors.
-We found that for high redshift, the pure relativistic part is dominated by the radiation effects because the GR part is suppressed by the smoothing.
+Finally, we now have access to the contribution of each term in the relativistic bispectrum, and thus have improved control of potential systematic errors.
+We found that for high redshifts, the pure relativistic part is dominated by the radiation effects because the GR part is suppressed by the smoothing.
 For low redshifts, the dynamical effects are of the same order of magnitude as the projection effects.
 Overall, for the redshift and scales studied, we cannot neglect the dynamical effects when studying the projection effects with the number count angular bispectrum.
 Note also that our computations quantify the orders of magnitudes of the pure relativistic effects compared to the total amplitude.

-To derive our theoretical results, we neglected galaxy bias, evolution bias, and magnification bias; a natural next step would be to address these simplifications.
-Another avenue for future work involves incorporating primordial non-Gaussianity, which can be readily implemented within our theoretical framework.
+To derive our theoretical results, we have made several simplifications in our analysis, detailed and justified at the end of the introduction.
+In particular, we neglected galaxy bias, evolution bias, and magnification bias; a natural next step would be to address these simplifications which are in principle straightforward following \cite{DiDio:2018zmk}.
+Including line-of-sight terms following \cite{DiDio:2015bua} and \cite{Simonovic:2017mhp} are also a natural next step to fit observations, however require the computations of more integrals.
+Another avenue for future work involves incorporating primordial non-Gaussianity, which can be readily implemented within our theoretical framework \cite[see e.g.][]{DiDio:2016gpd}.
 Once these obvious limitations are addressed, we will be equipped with a theoretical pipeline that could assist in addressing potential degeneracies between primordial and intrinsic non-Gaussianity, and devise tests for the theory of gravity in the nonlinear sector.